The Danger of Neglecting Church

 Let us not neglect meeting together, as some have made a habit, but let us encourage one another, and all the more as you see the Day approaching.
 Hebrews 10:25-26

 Before we continue looking at the absolute necessity of church the local church, I want to briefly mention what a church is not.
 A church is not meeting with your Christian golf buddies at Starbucks or having ladies’ fellowship at Barnes and Noble.
 A church isn’t deciding to stay home like a hermit month after month to be entertained by TV.
 Money preachers.
-You are in spiritual danger when apathy, laziness, or being neglectful keeps you away from Christian fellowship.
+You are in spiritual danger when apathy, laziness, or neglect keeps you away from Christian fellowship.

 Moreover, the Lord has equipped you with certain gifts to use for his glory and to build up other believers as an integral part of the body of Christ.